stulle123/stulle123.github.io/content/posts/cradlepoint/netcloud.md

 ## Conclusion

-In this blog post I've shown you how to intercept a Cradlepoint router's NetCloud communications.
+In this blog post, I've shown you how to intercept a Cradlepoint router's NetCloud communications.
 This is easily possible on a rooted device as you can add your own malicious CA certificate to MITM the TLS traffic.

 After all, this is possible because there is no Secure Boot in place that would protect against such modifications.
 Also, Cradlepoint has made some wrong trust assumptions, thinking TLS would be sufficient to protect pickled data payloads against tampering.